 The scapholunate ligament is an important ligament in the wrist.
 It can be injured a number of ways, including falls onto the wrist and twisting injuries.
 Pain in the middle of the back of the wrist after these injuries is a warning sign.
 At times a tear is clear from examining the wrist with particular provocative manoeuvres.
 X-rays and MRI scans help confirm a tear.

 Some acute or new tears can be repaired.
-This involves surgery opening the back or dorsal wrist, putting the wrist bones back into their normal alignment with temporary metal wires, and suturing the ligament back in place.
+This involves arthroscopic surgery suturing the ligament back in place and repairing a complex of injured ligaments.

 Many tears cause more damage to the ligament and result in the ligament not being repairable.
 In that case a reconstruction is needed.
-A reconstruction usually uses a strip of tendon from around the wrist passing through tunnels in the wrist bones to become a new ligament.
-This is similar to an ACL or knee reconstruction.
+Many reconstructions can be done with arthroscopic or mini open techniques to repair, tighten, or reattach damage ligaments.

-Ligament repair or reconstruction both have a long recovery time, often 3 to 6 months.
-The end result is a strong wrist but often with less movement than before the injury.
-It is usually not possible to do push ups on a flat palm after the injury and repair/ recon.
+Ligament repair or reconstruction can have a long recovery time, often 3 to 6 months.
+The end result is a strong wrist but sometimes with less movement than before the injury.
+The goal is to be able to return to doing push ups on a flat palm after the injury and repair/ recon.